How I Got Into Computers And Programming

 Four years later, I switched back to the PC.
 I can’t remember why exactly I made that switch, but it surely had to to with my job where I got more and more involved in the PC business.
 Since then I got involved with numerous programming languages, most notably C++, Perl and Python.

 Since my apprenticeship I had always been involved with computers in one way or another.
 I already built networks and custom made PCs, created websites and did consultancy in computer related topics, way before I became a professional system administrator in the late 1990s.
-Working in this field has always been great fun (though there had been really rough times when systems went down) and I especially like that there is always progress and change and there are constantly new things to learn and explore.
+Working in this field has always been great fun and I especially like that there is always progress and change and there are constantly new things to learn and explore.

 Throughout those years, my programming knowledge has helped me a lot to better understand how systems work.
 And still today, programming computers is one of my major interests.
 My current occupation and everyday tasks unfortunately don’t leave much space for large scale programming projects, but every now and then I find the time to hack up small tools and programs in C or Python, mainly for my own use.